Common crimes

 It’s illegal to knowingly allow your home or your car to be used for a drug offence (like letting friends grow some cannabis plants in your flat), even if you don’t have anything to do with the drug yourself.

-However, you wouldn’t normally get a sentence of imprisonment for this offence unless you already had a history of minor drug offending.
+However, you wouldn’t normally get a sentence of imprisonment for this offence unless you already had a history of drug offending.

 Pipes, bongs and other items